 20. Show Chrome What’s New Page

 This flag is currently only available in the Canary and Dev channels of Google Chrome.
-However, it is expected to be rolled out to the Beta and Stable channels in the near future.
+However, it is expected to roll out to the Beta and Stable channels shortly.

 URL: chrome://flags/#chrome-whats-new-ui